CLAUDE.md that actually blocks.

 Block, don’t just advise

-Rules with never/forbids/must_not emit permissionDecision: "deny". always and prefers still advise.
+Rules with never/forbids/must_not emit permissionDecision: "deny" in Claude Code. always and prefers still advise.
 Incremental rollout via ARAI_DENY_MODE=off.
+Cursor and Windsurf get advisory enforcement via MCP — no other assistant exposes a deny hook today.

 Compliance tracking

 Every PostToolUse is correlated against its PreToolUse firings.
-Each rule gets an obeyed, ignored, or unclear verdict. arai audit --outcome=ignored tells you which rules the model keeps flouting.
+Each rule gets an obeyed, ignored, or unclear verdict. arai audit --outcome=ignored tells you which rules the model keeps flouting; filter to a specific rule with --rule.

 Derivation trace